 Some dragonflies in the Carboniferous period in the late Paleozoic Era were also the largest insects to have lived with a wingspan of over two feet.

-There are many species of insects that cannot fly and this is either because they have lost their wings through evolution or never developed them.
+Many species of insects cannot fly, and this is either because they have lost their wings through evolution or never developed them.

 Most flying adult insets have developed two pairs of wings.
 The wings have developed from lateral expansions of the two hind segments of the thorax.
 The expansions can be seen in some fossils and are called paranota.

 Whereas other animals such as bats have evolved from structures that were formerly limbs, insects have not.

 The wing is made up of sclerotin.
 Sclerotin is a flexible but strong substance that also covers the insect’s body, making it hard.
 The wings are made up of two transparent, thin layers.